 |The Atenas Central Park is a popular meeting spot for locals and tourists.

 |A restaurant on a side street in Atenas.

 |In Spanish, “calle” means “street.”
 Thus the “calle” are numbered accordingly.

 |One must walk carefully on the uneven sidewalks in town.

 |Christmas decorations in front of an upscale spa/salon in Atenas.

 Photo from one year ago today, November 8, 2016:

-|This is hallway is to the Shops of Centrum on Royal Caribbean Radiance of the Seas on our 33- night cruise one year ago.
-Please click here for more photos?
+|This hallway is to the Shops of Centrum on Royal Caribbean Radiance of the Seas on our 33- night cruise one year ago.
+Would you please click here for more photos?